 Make a to-do list

 Finally, it is also a really good idea to reflect on your accomplishments whilst studying.
-All too often we get swamped in what we have to do, without looking at what we have achieved so far.
+All too often we get swamped with what we have to do, without looking at what we have achieved so far.
 Reflecting can also be a great motivator, as acknowledging our accomplishments makes us want to accomplish more.